Get the Dirt on Soil! Hype for Hydroponics!

-In these upcoming electronic field trips (look out for November!), students will learn about all things soil, from the ground up!
-Topics will cover the importance of soil health across plants and animals, and dive into peanut pod blasting and hydroponic growth techniques.
+In these electronic field trips (look out for November!), students learned about all things soil, from the ground up!
+Topics covered the importance of soil health across plants and animals, and dove into peanut pod blasting and hydroponic growth techniques.

 Who?
 Middle and High School Students.

 What?
-A live, free, interactive, electronic field trip to connect students with soil and crop scientists at the University of Florida’s North Florida Research and Education Center (NFREC) team.
+An electronic field trip featuring soil and crop experts at the University of Florida’s North Florida Research and Education Center (NFREC).

 Why?
 To learn about the importance of soil health for different living organisms, hydroponic growth techniques, the work of our local scientists, and how life really does start From the Ground Up!